gurpal2000/modem-scrape/README.md

 # modem-scrape
 Example script to scrape TD-W9970 v2 and send to prometheus push gateway.
 Every 15 secs it will post to the push gateway.
+The modem is known to sometimes show an error, so there's retry logic.

 Pre-req (deps): install jq, curl and base64 first